 The Company's Articles of Incorporation stipulate that at least 10% of annual net income after deducting an accumulated deficit, if any, must be retained as a legal reserve until such retention equals the amount of paid-in capital.
 In addition, a special reserve should be set aside or reversed in accordance with applicable laws and regulations.
 The remaining balance of the annual net income, together with unappropriated earnings from previous years, if any, can be distributed as dividends after the earnings distribution plan proposed by the Board of Directors and approved during the stockholders' meeting.
-In addition, the Company's Articles of Incorporation, amended on August 24, 2021, stipulate that the Company's requirements for business operation and growth as well as capital budget and requirements are the primary factors that the Company considers when appropriating its retained earnings.
+The abovementioned distribution of earnings by way of cash dividends could be approved by the Company's Board of Directors and then reported to the Company's shareholders in its meeting.
+In accordance with the Company's Articles of Incorporation amended on August 24, 2021, the dividend distribution policy shall be based on the Company's needs for business operation and growth as well as capital budget.
 If the Company has annual earnings and the distributable earnings for the years achieves 2% of capital, the dividend distribution shall not be less than 10% of the distributable earnings for the year, of which of the percentage of cash dividends shall not be less than 20% of the total dividends for the year.